-Success is something that looks different to every homeowner, but in general, it means that you have a positive experience and end up with a renovation that meets every standard that you were looking to meet.
-You and your contractor can work together to make this possible.
+In the remodeling industry, success is something that looks different to every homeowner.
+In general, it means that you have a positive experience and end up with a great renovation that makes you smile.

 The best home renovations happen when you and your contractor work together.
-While you won’t be the one raising a hammer or tearing out old cabinets, you do have a part to play.
+And although you won’t be the one tearing down old cabinets or installing new plumbing, you do have a part to play.

 Your first job will always be to find a trustworthy team, but once that is done, it crucial to establish a good connection between you and them.

 Choosing a contractor is a process that can take a lot of time and hard work.
 It’s not simple, but it’s totally worth it.